Bhumesh01/pythonProjects/README.md

    The Pomodoro Timer is a Python application that implements the Pomodoro Technique, a time management method developed by Francesco Cirillo.
 This application features a graphical user interface (GUI) built with Tkinter, making it easy for users to manage their work sessions and breaks.
+5. INDIAN STATES GUESSING GAME:
+   This is a Python-based educational game that helps users learn the names and locations of Indian states.
+The game uses a graphical interface to display a map of India and allows players to guess the names of states, marking them on the map as they go.